Scifabric/pybossa/doc/install.rst

 .. note::
    **Important**: We highly recommend you to not disable the cache, as it will boost the performance of the server caching SQL queries as well as page views.
-If you have lots of applications with hundreds of tasks, you should enable it.
+If you have lots of projects with hundreds of tasks, you should enable it.

 .. note::
    **Important**: Sometimes Redis is a bit outdated in your Linux distribution.